About breast screening

 The aim of breast screening is to detect breast cancer at an earlier stage, often before the woman is aware of any problem.
 Early detection may mean simpler and more successful treatment.
 Scientific evidence shows that regular breast screening, between the ages of 50 - 70 years, reduces the death rate from breast cancer.
 Currently the NHS Breast Screening Programme saves an estimated 1400 lives each year in England.

-Breast screening for the Barking, Havering , Redbridge and Brentwood is managed from the Victoria Centre in Romford.
-There are around 81,000 women currently invited for screening in the area covered.
-To enable women to be screened closer to home, breast screening is carried out at several sites across the region.
+Breast screening for Barking, Havering , Redbridge and Brentwood is managed from the Victoria Centre in Romford.
+To enable women to be screened closer to home, breast screening is carried out at a number of convenient sites across the region

 The NHS Breast Screening Programme is subject to monitoring by the Quality Assurance Reference Centre.(QARC) It ensures rigorous quality assurance standards are maintained.